teohxuen/website/content/report/final_report.md

 ##### Figure XXX: Telemetry Display and Reed Switches for The Battery Hull

-The top and bottom view of the assembled PMB as well as its components can be seen in the image below.
+The final layout and assembled PCB are shown below.

 ![PMB Top View](pmbtop.png)
 ##### Figure XXX: Top View of PMB